Social engineering attack

 A Definition

 What is spear phishing attack?
-Spear phishing is an advanced kind of attack that aims to steal private data or install malware by targeting particular individuals or organizations.
-Sending targeted, deceptive emails with the intent to install malware or get sensitive information (such as login credentials, financial data, or social security numbers) is known as spear phishing.
+Spear phishing is an advanced attack designed to steal private data or install malware by targeting specific individuals or organizations.
+It involves sending deceptive emails aimed at gaining sensitive information, such as login credentials, financial data, or social security numbers.
+These attacks are carefully crafted to exploit human emotions and motivations, such as the desire to help, deference to authority, or interest in current events.

 Phishing vs. Spear Phishing: A Quick Comparison